cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                       control center of the S/MIME demonstration.

-- Demonstration for different ways of authentication in the net (Visualisation of challenge response methods):
+- Demonstration for different ways of authentication in the net (Visualization of challenge response methods):
   * from UID/PW and One-Time-Password
   * over (unidirectional) challenge response (symmetric + asymmetric)
   * to asymmetric mutual authentication.